alexandradanca/Navbar/README.md

   <a href="https://alexandradanca.github.io/Navbar/" target="_blank">Navbar section</a>
 </h2>

-<p>This is a navbar section for a web page. </br>It was created during front-end learning journey</p>
+<p>A clean and responsive navigation bar to enhance website usability and accessibility. </br>It was created during front-end learning journey</p>

 ## Built With
 - HTML